Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 ## LLM Scheduling by Learning-To-Rank

-### Ranking is All You Need (to appximate SJF)
+### Ranking is All You Need (to approximate SJF)

 Due to LLM's autoregressive decoding, tokens are generated one by one, with each token depending on all previous tokens.
-Since we cannot predict when the model will generate an End-of-Sequence token, precise generation lengths cannot be determined at the start.
+Since we cannot predict when the model will generate an *End-Of-Sequence* token, precise generation lengths cannot be determined at the start.

 However, we demonstrate that exact lengths aren't necessary - accurate prediction of **generation length rankings** is sufficient.

 Our goal is to approximate true SJF/SRTF scheduling using these rankings to reduce HOL blocking (Figure 2a) and achieve lower latency in LLM serving.
 As shown in Figure 2a, our approach achieves a normalized waiting time that's 0.5x of FCFS, while still being only 0.2x away from the optimal SRTF.
-Figure 2b demonstrates that higher Kendall's Tau correlations indicate more accurate rank predictions compared to the oracle (SJF/SRTF), which directly translates to lower latency per token in the system.
+Figure 2b demonstrates that higher Kendall's Tau correlations indicate more accurate rank predictions compared to the oracle (SJF/SRTF), which directly translates to lower latency per token in the LLM serving system.

 {{< image src="img/ranking.png" alt="ranking" width="120%" title="Figure 2: (a): HOL blocking was evaluated by comparing FCFS and SRTF scheduling policies across 1K requests. (b): Analysis revealed that higher Kendall’s Tau correlation coefficients were associated with reduced latency.
 This finding was validated using the ShareGPT dataset with the Llama-3-8B model.">}}

 ### Method

-{{< justify >}}
-We propose a simple but effective algorithm, for scheduling requests using ranking information, as detailed in Algorithm.
-The core idea is to iteratively run the predictor model $P$ to score new requests, then sort all requests according to their predicted generation length rankings.
-We form a running batch based on this sorted order, subject to memory or batch size constraints.
-To prevent the starvation of long requests, we've incorporated additional mechanisms, which we'll explain shortly.
-This ranking-based scheduling algorithm operates at the iteration level, making it compatible with established LLM serving techniques such as continuous batching and PagedAttention.
+We propose a straightforward yet effective algorithm for scheduling requests using ranking information (shown in Figure 3 and detailed in Algorithm 1 in the paper).
+The core idea is to:

+- Iteratively run the predictor model ($P$) to score new requests
+- Sort all requests by their predicted generation length rankings
+- Form a running batch based on this sorted order, while respecting memory and batch size constraints

+To prevent long requests from being perpetually delayed, we've incorporated starvation prevention mechanisms, which we'll discuss after shortly.
+This ranking-based scheduler operates at the iteration level, making it compatible with established LLM serving techniques like [continuous batching](https://www.usenix.org/conference/osdi22/presentation/yu) and [PagedAttention](https://dl.acm.org/doi/10.1145/3600006.3613165).
-{{< /justify >}}

-{{< image src="img/llm-ltr.png" alt="overview" width="80%" title="Overview of the method.">}}
+{{< image src="img/llm-ltr.png" alt="overview" width="80%" title="Figure 3: Overview of the method.">}}

 ### Training Length Ranking Predictor